AMUGADDAHEMANTHKUMAR/Pega-RapidoProject/README.md

 # 🛵 Rapido Insurance Application – Pega Project

-An end-to-end **Auto Insurance System** built using the **Pega Platform**, designed to manage the complete lifecycle of insurance—from policy creation to claims and renewals—with personalized recommendations and real-time notifications.
+An end-to-end **Insurance System** built using the **Pega Platform**, designed to manage the complete lifecycle of insurance—from policy creation to claims and renewals—with personalized recommendations and real-time notifications.

 ---